R2xpdGNo/Reverse_TCP_Program/README.md

 'download LOCATION  OF FILE'

-any file downloaded or uploaded will be downloaded/uploaded in the same directory of the client or server file
+Location of file must be exact locaiton, you cannot simply type 'filename.txt' instead you must give the exact path 'C:\users\username\Deckstop\filename.txt'

+This will be changed soon.

 **Setup**

 No additional setup required

 ## Contact
-Feel Free to email me with any questions:
+Feel Free to email me with any questions: R2xpdGNo@proton.com
-R2xpdGNo@proton.com

 ## TODO
 - Add List Proccess (Done)